Don Soderquist: Honors

-He also received Honorary Doctorate Degrees from Southwest Baptist University in Bolivar, Missouri, from John Brown University, and from Judson College in Elgin, Illinois.
+Soderquist also received Honorary Doctorate Degrees from Southwest Baptist University in Bolivar, Missouri, from John Brown University, and from Judson College in Elgin, Illinois.

 Publications

 Soderquist, Don (2005), The Wal-Mart Way: The Inside Story of the Success of the World's Largest Company, Thomas Nelson, ISBN 0785261192.

 Soderquist, Don (2006), Live Learn Lead to Make a Difference, Thomas Nelson, ISBN 1404101497.